Thinkful-OpenSource/projectful/README.md

 ```
 cp server/config/local.env.js-example server/config/local.env.js
 ```
+You will also need to have the Sass Ruby Gem installed.
+If you are on a Mac, run `gem install sass` and it should add that gem to your gem library.
+This is required to parse the Sass file when Grunt builds the project.
 Now, in your terminal, you will need to run `mongod` which will start a new MongoDB server instance.
 Finally, in a new terminal window you can run `grunt serve` which will run through some start up tasks and when complete it should launch your default browser and load http://localhost:9000/.
 As you are editing files, the Grunt watch task will detect file changes and run through it's tasks and reload the site for you.

 Instructions and a link to the c9 box will be added here soon.
 Students should not have free reign in c9 until they speak with one of the main contributors.